 Green Your Ride

 Electric vehicles (EVs) are growing in popularity as automakers commit to their production and consumers seek greener options.
 A typical internal combustion engine burns 500+ gallons of gasoline and emits 5 tons of carbon dioxide every year!
 Electricity is a cleaner and cheaper energy source than oil and EVs produce virtually no harmful tailpipe emissions.
-Plus, a $7500 federal tax credit makes EV purchase affordable!
-According to the Southern Alliance of Clean Energy, a household can save $1590 per year in operating costs by switching to an EV, and widespread adoption can reduce greenhouse gas emissions 80% by 2050.
+Plus, new EVs may be eligible for federal tax credits up to $7,500 (depending on manufacturer and income tax owed).

 The City currently has six FREE public EV charging stations and is working to install more in the future.
 The City’s public chargers are all “Level 2” (7.2kW), which add 20+ miles of Range Per Hour.